Nicole Hetzer

-Nicole Hetzer (born February 18, 1979 in Leipzig, Saxony) is a retired female medley swimmer from Germany.
+Nicole Hetzer (born February 18, 1979) is a German retired female medley swimmer.

 Swimming career

 Hetzer competed twice for her native country at the Summer Olympics: 2000 and 2004.
 Hetzer collected several medals at international tournaments in the late 1990s and early 2000s (decade), especially in the short course (25 metres).
 Despite being of German nationality she won the 400 metres medley title in 1997 at the ASA National British Championships.